 Troubleshooting #

 TurboPress automatically forces HTTPS.
-If you added custom links in your site using http://, we recommend updating them to https:// inside WordPress.
+If you added custom links in your site usinghttp://

 Contact TurboPress Support — we’re here to assist!